 The M.A. in Heritage Conservation and Site Management is a joint degree offered in cooperation with Helwan University in Egypt, so all admitted HCSM students spend their third semester at Helwan University.
+The programme is conducted on-campus.
 Our partners at Helwan University are from the Tourism and Hospitality Management Faculty, so HCSM is oriented towards tourism and heritage site management.

 The World Heritage Studies curriculum focuses on the UNESCO Convention Concerning the Protection of the World Cultural and Natural Heritage, including additional modules on natural heritage and the social sciences.
-We started a dual degree programme with Deakin University in 2014, so select WHS students have the opportunity to study in Melbourne and receive a dual degree.
-For more information on the World Heritage Studies programme, please consult the website (https://www.b-tu.de/worldheritage-ma/).
+The programme started a dual degree programme with Deakin University in 2014.
+Each year, five WHS students are given the opportunity to study in Melbourne, Australia.
+Starting 2021, in addition to its original On-Campus format, WHS can also be studied entirely online with WHS Online.
+For more information on the World Heritage Studies programme, please consult the website.

 A: No. Internships are not a mandatory part of the HCSM curriculum.
 Nonetheless, many of our students choose to do voluntary internships during their studies.

 We have collected some examples of internships in the heritage field and tips on the website "Internships".